George Halas: Death

 Halas died of pancreatic cancer in Chicago on October 31, 1983, at age 88, and is entombed in St. Adalbert Catholic Cemetery in Niles, Illinois.
 At the time of his death, he was the last surviving participant of the meeting that formed the NFL in 1920.

-His eldest daughter, Virginia Halas McCaskey, succeeded him as majority owner, and her son Michael McCaskey served as team president from 1983 to 1999 at which time the elder McCaskey was forced to fire her own son.
+His son, Mugs, had been president and heir apparent of the Bears from 1963 until his sudden death in 1979 at the age of 54.
+Thus, his eldest daughter, Virginia Halas McCaskey, succeeded her father as principal owner upon his death.
+Virginia was empowered to vote her children and grandchildren's shares, allowing her to control the team until her own death in 2025.
+Her son Michael McCaskey served as team president from 1983 to 1999 at which time the elder McCaskey was forced to fire her own son.
 In the 1985 season when the Bears won their only Super Bowl (and post-merger NFL championship), they recorded a song called "Super Bowl Shuffle."
 In the song, backup quarterback Steve Fuller rhymes "Bring on Atlanta, Bring on Dallas / This is for Mike [then-current coach Mike Ditka] and Papa Bear Halas."

 Super Bowl XVIII was dedicated to Halas.
 The pregame ceremonies featured a moment of silence and the ceremonial coin toss by former Chicago Bear Bronko Nagurski, the latter of which was previously performed by Halas for Super Bowl XIII.
 The missing-man formation over Tampa Stadium, performed by airplanes from MacDill Air Force Base in Tampa, Florida at the conclusion of Barry Manilow's performance of the National Anthem, was also presented in tribute to Halas.